 SPECIFIC AREA OF LEARNING ASSESSMENT: WHAT I FIND TRICKY SMART TARGET/S WHAT WILL I BE ABLE TO DO THAT I CAN'T DO NOW?
 PLAN: ACTION/ STRATEGIES/ RESOURCES/ SUPPORT DO: WHEN/ WHERE/ WHOM/ HOW OFTEN?
 REVIEW: OUTCOMES WHAT ARE MY TEACHERS LOOKING FOR?
 WHAT WILL I HAVE ACHIEVED?
 WHAT CAN I DO NOW?
 TARGETS MET/NOT MET/PARTIALLY MET - WHAT HELPED / WHAT DID NOT HELP?
-Parents / Carers : (What support is needed at home) Child comment: (to help yourself?)
+Parents / Carers : (What support is needed at home) Child comment: (What can you do to help yourself?)
 Teacher comment: (If appropriate)

-SEND Passport to Success Meeting Parent and Child Preparation Sheet

-I am great because: (think about in school and out of school)

-(e.g. I have a wonderful imagination, I know how to do a flip on a trampoline)

-These things are really important to me:

-(e.g. I love my cats called Salt and Pepper, A quiet space to go when I am upset)

-I find it is easier to learn when these things happen in school:

-(e.g. I have a pencil grip on my pen, when I know how long I have got to do my work)

-Please put a photo here.

-(Look at your most recent Passport to Success) - is it

-working?
-(Have you made good progress?
-Have you met your targets - if so - well done - what helped you to meet this target?
-If not, what could have been differently?)

-Child's name

-In the next few months I would like to improve on these things that I find tricky:

-(e.g. how to count my pocket money, how to make up with friends I fall out with)
+Appendix 2 - Pre- passport to success meeting form for parents and children

+SEND Passport to Success Meeting Parent and Child Preparation Sheet (Please complete with your child and bring it with you to the meeting) I am great because: (think about in school and These things are really important to me: (e.g. I love my cats called Salt and Pepper.
+A quiet space to go when I am upset) out of school) (eg. I have a wonderful imagination, I know how to do a flip on a trampoline) It would help me if the teacher: I find some things tricky in (e.g. gave me a pencil grip on my pen, told me how lang I have get to do my work) school.
+I'd like you to know: (e.g. I find it hard to remember the instructions you gave the class, I lose my equipment in my draw, I dan't like writing ()) In the next few months I would like to improve on these things that I find tricky: (e.g. tory to count my pocket money, how to make up with friends I fall out with)

-1. Appendix 3 - Class Provision Map Template
+Appendix 3